 Right now, the most straightforward route to connecting the PS4 to other smart home devices is via Logitechâs Harmony hub.
 The hub costs ÂŁ99.99 alone, or a bit more if you want a controller, too.
 Otherwise, you can control everything using the Harmony app on your smartphone.

 Setting up the hub is pretty straightforward â the app will walk you through everything â but youâll want to keep it nearby your PS4.
 If you have a smart TV, weâd recommend pairing that when it prompts you to search for Wi-Fi devices, as you can sync this up with the PS4.

 When the hub is connected to your Wi-Fi network, and youâve paired it with your other smart devices, youâll need to add the PS4 manually via Bluetooth, as it wonât be able to pick up your console over the Wi-Fi.

 1) In the app menu, go to Devices.

 2) Tap Edit Devices, then hit + Device to add a new one.

 3) From the selection that appears, you want to tap Entertainment Device.

 4) Under manufacturer name, put Sony.

 5) For the model number, you can just type in "PlayStation 4".
-No need to fish out the exact model number, unless "PlayStation 4" doesnât work for any reason.
+No need to fish out the exact model number, unless "PlayStation 4" doesnât work for some reason.

 6) Hit Add, acknowledge the notes and then, voila, the first part is done.